The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕🐕🐕🐕🐕

-Tatton park is an expansive estate with over 1,000 acres of parkland, and is one of my top choices of places to walk your dog in Knutsford.
-There are many fields and woodland walks to explore, with views over the lakes and a mansion.
-While many dog owners visit the park frequently, it is easy enough to find your very own spot of parkland away from other people and dogs.
+Tatton Park is an expansive estate with over 1,000 acres of parkland and one of my top places to walk your dog in Knutsford.
+There’s no shortage of fields and woodland walks to explore, including the aptly named Dog Wood, which can be accessed via Mallard Close off Mobberley Road.
+There are also stunning views over the lakes and a magnificent National Trust mansion.
+Although it’s a place frequented by local dog owners, the sheer size of it means it’s easy enough to find your very own spot of parkland away from other people and dogs.

-Only Assistance Dogs are allowed inside the mansion, play area, old hall, shops and restaurants.
-However, pet dogs are permitted to explore Tatton's formal gardens (on a short lead).
+Only assistance dogs are allowed inside the mansion, play area, old hall, shops and restaurants, but pet dogs are permitted to explore Tatton's formal gardens (on a short lead).

-Due to the amount of deer and livestock roaming the park, from 1st May to 31st July 2025 dogs must be kept on a lead.
-Please note Tatton Park is closed on Mondays.
+Due to the number of deer and livestock roaming the park, dogs must be kept on a lead every May - July.

 Rating (out of 5)